here

 It is important to emphasize what these circle meetings are NOT.
 They are not classes or lectures.
 Students are free to walk about and talk.

 Beginning with this circle we will ask parents or guardians to register the students they plan to bring.
 Registration is free, but we want to have an idea of how many participants we will have.
 I should also mention that we will in general assume that students are coming to all sessions so that we can expand in session n what we started in session n-1.
 To get a real benefit from the circle, students should come regularly, not sporadically.
 Of course, all this is up to the students; they can come and leave whenever they please.
-Please, register by clicking on this registration link.

 Source of the Problems: The majority of problems will come from very diverse sources, old AMC competitions, the Moscow Math Circle Problem book, historical sources (for example Fibonacci's Liber Abaci), etc. A few will be made up by us.
 Sources will not usually be credited but credits will be revealed upon request, if we know the source.